GalaxyGate/guides/docs/games/minecraft/bedrock/nukkit.md

 ```

 !!!
 Information
-    Run `jabba` to see if was installed correctly.
+    Run `java` to see if was installed correctly.

 ## Getting the server jar
 Please download the server jar from below.